eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 | OIA_14 | For both proximity and remote presentation flows, a Relying Party SHALL validate the qualified signature or seal of a PuB-EAA in accordance with [Art.32](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2014.257.01.0073.01.ENG#d1e2594-73-1) of the eIDAS Regulation.
 For that verification, the Relying Party SHALL use the public key provided in the qualified certificate of the QTSP supporting the qualified signature or seal.
 The Relying Party SHALL also validate the qualified certificate of the QTSP using a trust anchor provided in a Trusted List made available in accordance with [Art.
 22](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2014.257.01.0073.01.ENG#d1e2162-73-1) of the eIDAS Regulation.
 The Relying Party SHALL also verify the certified attributes of the qualified certificate, as specified in [Article 45f](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e3902-1-1). |
 | OIA_15 | For both proximity and remote presentation flows, a Relying Party SHALL validate the signature or seal of a (non-qualified) EAA using a trust anchor provided according to the mechanism(s) specified in the applicable Rulebook, see \[[Topic 12](#a2312-topic-12---attestation-rulebooks)\]. |

-#### A.2.3.2 Topic 2 - Mobile Driving Licence with EUDI Wallet
+#### A.2.3.2 Topic 2 - Mobile Driving Licence within the EUDI Wallet ecoystem

 *Short description*

-A User can obtain their nDL from a mobile Driver's Licence (mDL) Provider and store it in an Wallet Unit.
+A User can obtain their mobile Driver's Licence (mDL) from an mDL Provider and store it in an Wallet Unit.
 The User can then present the mDL to a Relying Party upon request to prove their driving rights conveniently, securely, and in compliance with the regulations of all